teamulster2/report/report/01_introduction/00_introduction.md

 Since there is currently no standardized test for recording cognitive fatigue available and biological markers cannot be used to identify these [4], the task was to write an application that should determine cognitive fatigue as part of a study on the basis of daily self-tests.

-The application should therefore be able to determine the general condition of a subject with the help of a questionnaire that should be filled out regularly and replace earlier paper questionnaires and be able to save it centrally in a database.
+Therefore, the application should be able to determine the general condition of a subject with the help of a questionnaire that should be filled out regularly and replace earlier paper questionnaires.
+Additionally, the application will be able to save their collected research data centrally on a server for further processing.

-In addition, a self-test should be available, which in the best case should be completed several times a day.
-This should contain two tasks that check the respondent's reaction time and memory ability.
+A self-test will be available.
+The app encourages the user to complete this test several times per day.
+The test itself contains two tasks that check the respondent's reaction time and memory ability.

-In addition, with each run of the self-test, the current emotional state and the current activity of the test person are recorded so that conclusions can be drawn from them later.
+In addition, with each run of the self-test, the current emotional state and the current activity of the test person are recorded so that conclusions can be drawn from them later on.

-This information is recorded in a database that is to be exchanged regularly with a server database in order to be able to export all user data centrally for a study.
+This information is stored in a database that is to be transferred regularly to a server database in order to be able to export all user data centrally for further analysis.